capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/features-and-requirements.md

 * Users must be able to toggle dark mode or light mode on the code editor during ongoing quests (depending on their preference).

-* Dragon sprite should be able to:
+* The dragon sprite, representing the enemy, should be able to:
   * Take damage (its health bar decreasing).
   * Animate whenever an action is being performed (taking or inflicting damage, idle, etc.)